Warchant/reed-solomon_syndrome_gf256/README.md

 # Description

 C implementation of Reed-Solomon error-correction codes.
-For detection syndromes used.
+For detection syndrome decoding is used.
 Works in GF(256).